 I was sitting in the office of a man I'd met in a bar a few days before, and I was halfway through pitching him my ideas for a full rewrite of his company website; my first ever freelance copywriting job.
 As I reached for my glass of water, he asked:

 “So how much do you want for this job?”

 My heart dropped.
 I hadn't expected the question of payment to come so early.
 I had no idea what a copywriter would charge for a job like this.
 I'd never done this before (although he didn't know that).
 In the few seconds that followed, my brain went through 14 Olympic-style gymnastics routines, and then settled into a moment of calm.

 All he had done was ask me what I wanted.

 He hadn't asked me how much I thought I was worth as a person.
 He hadn't asked me how much I thought he could afford.
 He hadn't asked me to name a sensible figure.
 He hadn't asked me what I thought someone else could reasonably get paid for a job like this.

 So I asked myself the same question he had asked: What did I want?
-I had just got back from three months of traveling, and I finally had some mental space to focus on what was next for me.
+I'd just got back from three months of traveling, and I finally had some mental space to focus on what was next for me.
 But my bank balance was low and I was unemployed.
-Enough money that I wouldn’t need to get another job for a while; that’s what I wanted.
+Enough money that I wouldn't need to get another job for a while; that's what I wanted.